auth0-sandbox/lab-app-integration/README.md

 1. On the error page that Auth0 displayed click the back button and return to the application landing page.

-1. Click the login button at the top right again, and follow the *Sign up* link to create a new user.
+1. Click the *Log in* link at the top right again, and follow the *Sign up* link to create a new user.

     <div style="text-align: center;"><img src="./.assets/images/auth0-application-login.png" /></div>